OpenSourceOV/analysis-instructions/instructions.md

     =C2*WP!$D$3+WP!$E$3
     ```

-    Copy the formula to each row so we have a calculated WP for each timestamp.

     ![](./images/wp_formula.jpg)

-    Set the format of the column to a number:
+    Set the format of the cells to a number:

     ![](./images/wp_format_number.jpg)